Download This Bill in Microsoft Word format

 (c) may require any documentation or proof it considers necessary to efficiently administer the grant program, including the ownership structure of each entity and the social security numbers of each owner.
 Minimally, in order to verify loss, the department shall require the submission of dated, signed, and continuous records.
 These records may include, but are not limited to, commercial receipts, settlement sheets, warehouse ledger sheets, pick records, load summaries, contemporaneous measurements, truck scale tickets, contemporaneous diaries, appraisals, ledgers of income, income statements of deposit slips, cash register tapes, invoices for custom harvesting, u-pick records, and insurance documents.

-(C) Grant awards must be used for agricultural production expenses and losses due to the flood which demonstrate an intent to continue the agricultural operation; however, awards may not be used to purchase new equipment.
+(C) Grant awards must be used for agricultural production expenses and losses due to the catastrophic weather event which demonstrate an intent to continue the agricultural operation; however, awards may not be used to purchase new equipment.
 The department shall develop guidelines and procedures to ensure that funds are expended in the manner outlined in grant applications and may require any documentation it determines necessary to verify the appropriate use of grant awards including receipts.

 (D)(1) If the department determines that a person who received a grant provided inaccurate information, then the person shall refund the entire amount of the grant.
 If the department determines that a person who received a grant used the funds for ineligible expenses, then the person must refund the amount of the ineligible expenses.
 If the person does not refund the appropriate amount, the Department of Revenue shall utilize the provisions of the Setoff Debt Collection Act to collect the money from the person.